Combining Qualitative and Quantitative Research for the Best Results

 The right environment - somewhere where participants feel comfortable talking openly.
 This can be in person or via a digital platform, solo or as a group.

 A way to collect data - have you considered social research methods?
 Semi-structured interviews?
 What about online surveys?
+It's also crucial to understand the importance of methods to collect qualitative data, as this will provide deeper insights into participant behaviors and motivations.

-Data synthesising resources - you will need to convert your unstructured data into clear and easy-to-digest results.
+Data synthesizing resources - you will need to convert your unstructured data into clear and easy-to-digest results.
 Without help, this complex step will require a lot of manual effort and researcher intuition in order to sift through all the qualitative data.
 However, there are software based solutions which use machine learning to speed up the process, but you'll need to shop around as data quality can vary.

 The ability to ask solid open-ended questions will take you a long way in qualitative studies, as will simply asking "Why?" a lot.